Kong/docs.konghq.com/app/contributing/style-guide.md

 1. Capitalize the plugin _name_ but not the word _plugin_.
 For example, "Rate Limiting plugin".
 2. Don’t capitalize the name if you’re using it in code.
 For example, `rate-limiting`.
 3. Don’t capitalize if you’re referring to the concept, not the plugin.
-For example, “Set up rate limiting in Kong Gateway with the Rate Limiting plugin”.
+For example, “Set up rate limiting in {{site.base_gateway}} with the Rate Limiting plugin”.

 ### Kong-specific terms